Pakhi27/DSA-Visualizer/README.md

 ---

-## 🖼️ Preview
+## Preview

-Here’s a look at the DSA Visualizer interface 👇
+Here’s a look at the DSA Visualizer interface:-

 ![App Screenshot](./preview.png)
 *Array, Linked List, and Graph visualizations with synchronized pseudocode panel.*